Azure-Samples/ms-identity-android-kotlin/README.md

 ## Register your Own Application (Optional)

-To begin registering your app, start at the [Azure portal](https://aka.ms/MobileAppReg)
+To begin registering your app, start at the [Microsoft Entra admin center](https://aka.ms/MobileAppReg)

 To **create** an app registration,